-- 6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
-To meet these obligations, the Tribunal issued determinations on 16 June 2020 and at that time determined no adjustment to remuneration for all offices in its jurisdiction. - 7.
-In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
+6. The Tribunal's obligations, under sub-sections 7(3) and 8(1)(b) of the Act are to make determinations in respect of remuneration for various offices within its jurisdiction at periods of not more than one year.
+To meet these obligations, the

+Tribunal issued determinations on 15 June 2021 and at that time determined no adjustment to remuneration for all offices in its jurisdiction.

+- 7. In complying with its obligations to make new determinations the Tribunal takes the opportunity to consider whether any general increase to remuneration for offices might be warranted.
 In conducting this review the Tribunal takes account of economic conditions in Australia, past and projected movements in remuneration in the public and private sectors (including the Australian Public Service), as well as the outcomes of reviews of public offices completed by the Tribunal.
 In order to inform its conclusions the Tribunal draws upon authoritative external sources such as the published material available from the Government, the Reserve Bank of Australia and the Australian Bureau of Statistics as well as trends in public and private sector remuneration.
 The Tribunal is also obliged by the Act to consider the Annual Wage Reviews of the Fair Work Commission.
-The Commission's 2020 decision was taken into account, as its 2021 decision was not available at the time the Tribunal concluded its deliberations. - 8.
-The Tribunal did not receive any submissions on this matter. - On 10 June 2021 the Tribunal notified its decision to determine no adjustment to remuneration for public offices in its jurisdiction with effect from 1 July 2021.
+The Commission's 2021 decision was taken into account, as its 2022 decision was not available at the time the Tribunal concluded its deliberations. - 8.
+The Tribunal did not receive any submissions on this matter. - On 13 June 2022 the Tribunal decided to determine a general adjustment of 2.75 per cent to remuneration for public offices in its jurisdiction with effect from 1 July 2022.
 A statement setting out the Tribunal's reasons for decision is available at www.remtribunal.gov.au. - 10.
-Remuneration Tribunal (Principal Executive Offices Classification Structure and Terms and Conditions) Determination 2021 formalises the Tribunal's decision for Principal Executive Offices. - 11.
+Remuneration Tribunal (Principal Executive Offices Classification Structure and Terms and Conditions) Determination 2022 formalises the Tribunal's decision for Principal Executive Offices. - 11.
 Consultation on this outcome was considered unnecessary given the matters considered by the Tribunal in making its decision.